-Fiduciary Funds - These Funds are used to account for resources which are collected by the County in a trustee capacity or as an agent for individuals, private organizations, other governments, or other County funds.
+Fiduciary Funds - These Funds are used to account for assets which are held by the County in a trustee capacity or as an agent for individuals, private organizations, other governments, or other County funds.

 D. Interfund Receivables and Payables

 Activity between individual funds may result in amounts owed between funds which are classified as Due To and From Other Funds.
 Other than amounts due to or from fiduciary funds these balances are eliminated in the statement of net position.